'I was lucky' says Djokovic after setting up Australian Open semifinal against Sinner

 The situation appeared to get more dire for Djokovic when he needed a medical timeout after the second set for the blister on the ball of his right foot.

-“I tried my best yes.
-A blister here and there.
-I just wasn’t feeling the ball today due to his quality and his variety in the game,” he said.
+“I just wasn’t feeling the ball today due to his quality and his variety in the game,” he said.
 “I’m extremely lucky.”

-But in tennis no player takes any victory for granted.
-Just a few days ago, Djokovic received a walkover into the quarterfinals when Jakub Mensik withdrew 24 hours ahead of their scheduled fourth-round match due to an abdominal injury.
+No tennis player takes any victory for granted.
+Just a few days ago, Djokovic received a walkover into the quarterfinals.

 Djokovic has seen it from the other side.
 None more dramatic than here last year when he had to quit the Australian Open semifinals with a torn leg muscle.
 He was booed off the court when he retired after dropping the first set against Zverev.